Erikhu1/inc_nlohmann_json_sim/TSF/trustable/assertions/TA-METHODOLOGIES_CONTEXT.md

 **Checklist**

 - Are the identified gaps documented clearly to justify using a manual process?
   - **Answer**: Manual processes are introduced where automation is not feasible and are clearly documented.
-While no explicit justification for each manual step is provide, the rationale is generally clear from the surrounding context.
+While no explicit justification for each manual step is provided, the rationale is generally clear from the surrounding context.
 - Are the goals for each process clearly defined?
   - **Answer**: Yes.
 For the manual processes that were found the goals are clearly defined in the corresponding documentation.
 The goals include ensuring that user-facing documentation accurately reflect behavioural and API changes, correctly handling bug and vulnerability reports, and keeping the test suite at (or close to) 100% coverage for non-trivial changes.
 - Is the sequence of procedures documented in an unambiguous manner?